rkowen/libran/EXPAND.md

 ====================

 This document will help the developer to add another random variate distribution.
-First you need to have developed the algorithms to generate the random variate, the probability distribution function, and the cumulative distribution function.
+First you need to have developed an algorithm to generate the random variate, the probability distribution function, and the cumulative distribution function.
 Once these are ready then do the following (suppose we call the distribution \e xxx as an example):